Summary

 Conducting functional and non-functional tests ensures that any latest code additions don’t adversely impact existing software features that have already been approved or tested.

-In other words, it makes sure that formerly tested and developed application work as per expectations – post software enhancements, bug fixes, or configuration changes.
+In other words, it makes sure that formerly tested and developed applications work as per expectations – post software enhancements, bug fixes, or configuration changes.

 The regression test plan thereby expands with each development sprint, including the full product apart from the current designing effort.
 By making sure that the latest additions and codes are functioning correctly, you will enhance the capacity to run automation seamlessly.